huang06/mlflow-example/README.md

 [2023-07-03 21:19:31 +0800] [6318] [INFO] Booting worker with pid: 6318
 ```

-Open a new shell and run the training script.
+Open a new terminal and run the training script.

 ```bash
 pipenv shell